 Suggested duration: 11 nights

-Highlights along the way: Watching a performance on Lake Constance's floating stage, sampling the Bregenzerwald Cheese Street, tackling your first 3000m in Montafon, city stop overs in Graz, Salzburg and Innsbruck, Zillertal's gourmet huts, travelling back into time at Alpbachtal's Musuem of Tirolean Farmhouses, accomplishing the first stage of the Eagle's Walk in Tirol!
+Highlights along the way: Watching a performance on Lake Constance's floating stage, sampling the Bregenzerwald Cheese Trail, tackling your first 3000m in Montafon, city stop overs in Graz, Salzburg and Innsbruck, Zillertal's gourmet huts, travelling back into time at Alpbachtal's Musuem of Tirolean Farmhouses, accomplishing the first stage of the Eagle's Walk in Tirol!

-Your journey starts with a direct flight from a UK airport to either Zurich or Memmingen.
+Your journey starts with a direct flight from the UK to either Zurich or Memmingen.
 The hire car of your choice, which was organized by the hotel, is already polished and waiting for you at the airport.
 After a short drive, you reach the first destination on your round trip of Austria's summer hotspots.

 There is so much to see.
 After a chat with the hotel owner, who is only too happy to tell you about the 170-year history of his hotel, you head out to explore.
 Visit dairy farms, cheese cellars and delicatessens along the Cheese Trail, or enjoy one of the scenic culinary walks including a 3-course menu in a mountain restaurant.
-For those interested in culture, we recommend Werkraum Depot, an exhibition platform for furniture and other products made in Bregenzerwald.
+For those interested in culture, we recommend Werkraum Bregenzerwald, an exhibition platform for furniture and other products made in the Bregenzerwald.
 Other museums and exhibitions worth visiting are Austria’s only Women’s Museum and the Angelika Kaufmann Museum.